rustfs/docs.rustfs.com/docs/features/baremetal/index.md

 #### Identity Management

-RustFS supports the most advanced standards in identity management and can integrate with OpenID connect compatible providers as well as major external IDP vendors.
-This means access is centralized, passwords are temporary and rotated, rather than stored in configuration files and databases.
-Additionally, access policies are fine-grained and highly configurable, meaning supporting multi-tenant and multi-instance deployments becomes simple.
+RustFS supports advanced identity management standards and integrates with OpenID Connect providers and major external IDP vendors.
+Access is centralized, and passwords are temporary and rotated.
+Access policies are fine-grained and highly configurable.

 #### Continuous Replication